qeesung/gitaly/doc/beginners_guide.md

 ### Testing

-Gitaly's tests are mostly written in Go but it is possible to write RSpec tests too.
+Gitaly's tests are mostly written in Golang but it is possible to write RSpec tests too.

-Generally, you should always write new tests in Go even when testing Ruby code, since we're planning to gradually rewrite everything in Go and want to avoid having to rewrite the tests as well.
+Generally, you should always write new tests in Golang even when testing Ruby code, since we're planning to gradually rewrite everything in Golang and want to avoid having to rewrite the tests as well.

 Because praefect lives in the same repository we need to provide database connection